Espresso-Aficionados/website/guides/profiling.md

    \>2ml/s in the cup

 ### Taper
 Towards the end of many shots, you've lost 20% or more of the original mass of the coffee puck.
-If your puck integrity is degrading unreasonably, your flow rate is faster than you wanted, and/or channels are forming you can start to reduce flow and allow those problems to be corrected.
+If your puck integrity is degrading unreasonably, your flow rate is faster than you wanted, and/or channels are forming you can start to reduce flow and/or pressure and allow those problems to be corrected.
 Channeling is starting to seem like it is perhaps a little harder to define and identify than previously thought, so be aware that simply looking at the bottomless is not likely to tell you how severe your channeling issues are.
 Look for flavors that may be linked to channeling like excess bitterness or astringency rather than spritzers or 'bald spots' (which are simply caused by lower viscosity fluid towards the end of extraction.)
 Please note that just because a shot visually appears to need a taper doesn't mean that it does.
 Even extractions can still accelerate wildly at the end.

 ## Picking suitable profiles
 One of the hardest things about making high and even extractions with an adjustable profiler is getting the coffee wetted relatively evenly.
 The first two stages of the profile you pick have a large impact on how extreme the gradient between the top and bottom of the puck is.
 I'm an advocate for rapid fill and short hold schemas; they get the coffee wet from top to bottom quickly and allow the user to move on to the next phase with no ill effects.
 Because there is a relatively large gradient of wetness in the puck using very slow filling profiles, I tend to avoid recommending this method.

 We've already covered the primary benefit you can derive from using a profiler.
 As a reminder, you can adjust the flow rate through your coffee more independtly of the grind size.
 In order to pick our profile, we're determining what level of extraction we want for our chosen strength and then modulating our design for clarity or texture balance.
 If I want a 10% TDS shot at 28% extraction with reasonably high clarity, there is probably only one profile capable of doing this.

-Simply put, I recommend 5 base profiles that are fairly adaptable.
+Simply put, I recommend a few base profiles that are fairly adaptable.
 They're listed here from high to low extraction.

 1. Blooming allongé

    Recommended for ultra light coffees and exceptionally high flavor clarity, especially when brewing nordic style filter roasts.
 I use an ultra fine or turkish grind and don't recommend this profile if your grinder isn't very well aligned.
 My current method is to use my known debit and a timer to add a little less than twice the dry weight of the puck in water as quickly as is reasonable (7ish ml/s) before closing the valve.
 I leave the valve closed until pressure returns to 1 bar and generally see about 4-10g in the cup at this point.
 If you're using a pressure profiler, try starting by ramping to 4-5 bar and then slow ramp back to 1-2 bar.
 I ramp to a debit of about 4.5 ml/s quite quickly and hold.
 Pressure rarely exceeds 6 bar and should taper naturally.

    This profile is best used when you want fairly high flavor clarity but still require extremely high extraction.
 The texture will be relatively thin and filter like.